Michael Klein (footballer, born 1959): International career

 Klein played 89 matches and scored five goals for Romania, making his debut on 9 September 1981 when coach Valentin Stănescu sent him in the 49th minute to replace Aurel Beldeanu in a 2–1 friendly loss to Bulgaria.

 His next appearance was a 0–0 draw against Switzerland in the 1982 World Cup qualifiers.
 He scored his first two goals in a friendly that ended with a 3–2 victory over Chile.
 Klein made seven appearances in the successful Euro 1984 qualifiers in which he scored one goal in a 2–0 win against Sweden.
 Coach Mircea Lucescu used him for the entirety of all three games in the final tournament which were a draw against Spain and losses to West Germany and Portugal, as his side failed to progress from their group.
 Klein played seven matches in the 1986 World Cup qualifiers and six matches with one goal scored in a 1–0 away victory against Albania during the Euro 1988 qualifiers.
 Afterwards he made five appearances in the successful 1990 World Cup qualifiers.
 He was used by coach Emerich Jenei for the entirety of all four matches in the final tournament, as Romania got eliminated by Ireland in the round of 16.
 Klein played six games in the Euro 1992 qualifiers and in the last one of them, he made his final appearance for the national team which took place on 13 November 1991 in a 1–0 victory against Switzerland.

 Death and legacy

 On 2 February 1993, Klein died of a heart attack during a training session with Bayer Uerdingen at the age of 33.

-Klein has a total of 322 matches and 36 goals scored in Divizia A, 37 matches in Bundesliga, 25 games in 2.
-Bundesliga and 13 appearances with two goals scored in European competitions.
+Klein has a total of 322 matches with 36 goals in Divizia A, 37 matches in Bundesliga, 25 games in 2.
+Bundesliga and 13 appearances with two goals in European competitions.

-The Stadionul Michael Klein in Hunedoara is named in his honor, and a statue of Klein is displayed in front of the stadium.
+The Stadionul Michael Klein in Hunedoara is named in his honor, and a statue of Klein is placed in front of the stadium.
 A book about him was written by Nicolae Stanciu, titled Klein, căpitanul lui Lucescu.
 Cronici sentimentale (Klein, Lucescu's captain.
 Sentimental chronicles).